 As a rule, use a manual code review as a second pair of eyes to scan the code and catch any potential errors or bugs.
 Additionally, it’s important to review the log to track all changes.
 For a more automated approach, we suggest using a static code scan tool such as Sonar, which can check for code quality and enforce quality gates.

 The experience of the team and the management style used will also impact the speed of development.
-Using Agile strategies can speed up development time as it uses rapid iteration with frequent feedback (Discover if Agile is good for your project).
+Using Agile strategies can speed up development time as it uses rapid iteration with frequent feedback (Discover if when to use Agile methodology for your project).
 The experience of the team will affect the timeframe.
 However, there is a cost factor to think about.

 To make it easier to support and maintain the project and avoid unnecessary discussions, build teams by combining senior, mid, and junior members.
 Balance knowledge with experience and ensure each team has a leader with the final say.
 In the case of several teams, there should be someone responsible for, communication between the teams, who ensures that the same technological standards and components are used.

-Delivering software on time: techniques and strategies to boost software development speed
+Delivering software on time: techniques and strategies to improve software development process

 There are of course other factors that affect software development speed.
-What matters is how to mitigate them next, I’ll discuss techniques we’ve found successful.
+What matters is how to mitigate them.
+Next, I’ll discuss software process best practices we’ve found successful.

 Plan and prioritize